ayushilal20/OutbreakInvestigator-QC_Assembly/README.md

 3. Assembly with abyss and filter with seqkit.

+Please mention all sample names in the file abyss.sh

  Reads are assumed to be in ``trimmed_phix_unmatched`` folder aftr QC.
  Assembled and filtered contigs will be placed in ``filteredab``.